Petewg/MgM/readme.md

 a usable way to transfer / reimplement their application(s) into the windows GUI world.
 Try it, to see if it fits with your development environment.

+:warning: Important note: It is recommended to uninstall older version (if any)
+before installing a new one, for to avoid mixing of outdated components
+with new ones.
+This is notably critical for harbour and/or mingw32 libraries!